ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 - Axios: A promise-based HTTP client for making API requests.
 - React Router: A library for handling routing in React applications.
 - SweetAlert2: A library for displaying beautiful and customizable alerts.
+- React Beautiful DnD: A library for drag-and-drop functionality.
+- React Big Calendar: A library for calendar integration and visualization.
+- Chart.js: A library for creating charts and graphs.

 ## Setup Instructions